LLAMAFUZZ: Large Language Model Enhanced Greybox Fuzzing: Method

-Fine-tuning the pre-trained models is a common paradigm to achieve proficiency in a specific downstream task~\cite{lecun2015deep,vonwerra2022trl}.
-Similarly, supervised fine-tuning is necessary when utilizing general-purpose LLM for structured data mutation.
+Fine-tuning pre-trained models is a common paradigm for achieving proficiency in specific downstream tasks~\cite{lecun2015deep,vonwerra2022trl,ding2023parameter,han2024parameter}.
 This process builds upon the pre-trained model's general understanding and adapts it to specific tasks through supervised learning.
-During the supervised fine-tuning, LLM can adjust the weight based on the gradients derived from the task-specific loss.
-Therefore, we can use supervised fine-tuning to teach the LLM to comprehend input syntax and output mutated patterns.
+Similarly, supervised fine-tuning~(SFT) is necessary when employing a general-purpose LLM for structured data mutation.

-The first step towards fine-tuning is preparing valid prompts.
-Pair 1 to Pair n on the right of \autoref{dataconversion} provide the example to the model to mutate the structured data and corresponding mutation result.
-In this prompt, fuzzer provides the current structured data and desired mutated result in hex representation.
-Subsequently, we emphasize the format keywords allowing LLM to take the general understanding of the format from pre-trained knowledge to do the mutation.
-Note that the LLM may occasionally produce stochastic outputs, such as `Ox00Ox00' This behavior was relatively rare and will not have a significant impact on the overall fuzzing process.
-As these responses were often void, they could be easily disregarded by fuzzer without affecting the results.
+As shown in \autoref{dataconversion}, Pair $1$ to Pair $n$ provides example prompts to guide the model in structured data mutation.
+Each prompt consists of the original structured data and its desired mutated result in hexadecimal representation.
+Subsequently, we prompt the format keywords allowing LLM to take the general understanding of the format from pre-trained knowledge to do the mutation.

-\autoref{LLMgen} presents an example of a PNG seed mutated by the LLM, where the bytes highlighted in red are the mutations done by LLM.
-In this example, the PNG file is structured into PNG signature, IHDR, gAMA, and raw data chunks.
-The signature, often referred to as the file header, consists of a fixed eight bytes that mark the beginning of the file.
-The IHDR chunk, which immediately follows the signature, is crucial as it contains essential image information such as width, height, bit depth, color type, compression method, filter method, and interlace method.
-The gAMA chunk specifies the relationship between the image and the desired display output.
-Subsequent chunks are typically ancillary in nature.
-Following the IHDR, the PNG file contains several ancillary chunks.

-In this example, the LLM selectively modifies the IHDR, gAMA and data chunks.
-It not only preserves the original format's integrity but also introduces valid modifications that enhance the seed’s potential to expose vulnerabilities.